10 International University Application Tips for U.S. Students

 6. Plan for Financial Aid and Scholarships

 Try to explore the financial aid options available for international university applicants.
-There are many scholarships every year that go unclaimed and going to school abroad can be expensive!
-Understanding the scholarships, tuition fees, and living costs are crucial in creating an effective budget.
-There are so many websites out there with the opportunity for grants and aid, and many more to help you know what expenses to anticipate and how much.
+There are many scholarships available every year that go unclaimed, and attending school abroad can be expensive.
+Understanding the scholarships, tuition fees, and living costs is essential in creating an effective budget.
+There are dozens of websites offering opportunities for grants and aid, as well as resources to help you understand what expenses to anticipate and their associated costs.
 Having trouble finding them?
 A Marks Education College Counselor might be the perfect source to help you find aid, choose best-fit programs, and write an essay that stands out.

 7. Be Mindful of Time Zone Differences

-Time zone differences can hugely impact your submission deadlines and interview schedules, so plan accordingly.
+Beware the time zone mishap!
+Time zone differences can be a huge problem if you’re not paying attention to them.
+Whether this comes up as it relates to interview schedules, deadlines, or events, plan accordingly.
 The last thing you’d want is to come across as unprepared just because of a simple time zone mishap!

-One helpful tip: your iPhone allows you to easily check the time in other countries on your Clock App.
+One helpful tip: Your iPhone allows you to easily check the time in other countries using the Clock App.
 Take advantage of this!
 You can also enter time-zone-fixed dates and times into your phone calendar to help keep everything straight.

 8. Embrace the Cultural Differences

-Spend as much time as you can preparing to adapt to different academic norms and social cultures.
-Understanding these nuances is vital for international university applicants and can ease the transition.
+Try to spend as much time as you can preparing for the different academic and social norms of the cultures you’re planning to study in.
+You should aim to understand as many of the nuances of everyday life as possible.
+We find that spending even an hour every week learning about the place you’ll live beforehand will leave you feeling more confident and prepared to live abroad.
 Do your research ahead of time, but also, don’t be afraid to ask while you’re there.
-There are some things that the internet just can’t teach you and being brave enough to ask is a great skill to have when abroad.
+There are some things that the internet just can’t teach you.
+This tip is mostly about the confidence in preparedness.
+However, being brave enough to ask is a great skill to have when abroad.

 9. Maintain a Strong Academic Record